mrfdev/CMI/Resources/Alternatives/CMI-config-clean.md

     - spawn
     - homeLocation
     - worldSpawn
-  # Defines respawn order for defines worlds
+  # Defines respawn order for defined worlds
   # Set respawn priority to [] or to random respawn criteria if you want to leave respawn handling for server or 3rd party plugin
   Specific:
     world: